bkonicek/pc-part-checker/README.md

 `docker exec -it apprise chown www-data:www-data /config` and then access the Web UI via http://localhost:8000/cfg/apprise to create a notification config (see the [Apprise docs](https://github.com/caronc/apprise/wiki) for examples)

-Once you have the config, you can simulate a price drop by running `python test/pricechange.py`.
+Once you have the config, you can simulate a price drop by running `python test/pricechange.py pricechange`.
+Use `python test/pricechange.py dump` to view all the entries in one of the tables.
 On the next check interval you should receive a notification about a price change.
 You can do `docker logs -f price_check` to watch it happening in real-time.

 ### Demo
 ![](demo.gif)